InitialCrow/crow-lightbox-reader/README.md

-    	showLightBox : true, // if you want to show the CrowLightBoxReader showPagination : true, // if you want to show the pagination showCloseBtn : true, // if you want to show close lightBox Button debug : false, // if you want to show debug messages }
+    	showLightBox : true, // if you want to show the CrowLightBoxReader showPagination : true, // if you want to show the pagination showCloseBtn : true, // if you want to show close lightBox Button nodeToHide : 'root' // put id of node if you want hide node content befor show lightbox debug : false, // if you want to show debug messages }